Step 2: Get Your Blog Online – Domain Name and Hosting

 You are now ready to start designing and customizing on your WordPress blog to conquer the world – just follow along to the next section!

-Next Up: How to Change the Design of Your WordPress Blog – Choose a WordPress Theme
+Next Up: How to Customize the Design of Your WordPress Blog – Choose a WordPress Theme

 Ok, you’re all set for success now with your domain name and hosting all set up, great job!